CUUATS/lrtp2045/content/existing-conditions/demographics/index.md

 significant increases in the percentage of the population living in poverty.
 Despite the rising poverty rates, Tolono and Mahomet still witnessed poverty rates at about half the national level.
-Poverty rates in Savoy and Bondville were most comparative to the national level, and Champaign and Urbana exceeded the national poverty rates by about 13% and 19%, respectively.
+Poverty rates in Savoy and Bondville were most comparable to the national level, and Champaign and Urbana exceeded the national poverty rates by about 13% and 19%, respectively.

 {{<bar-chart url="acs-poverty2010-2015.csv"
 stacked="true"
 xangle="0"
 switch="false"
 grid-lines="true"
-columns="1,4,5,6,7"
+columns="1,4,5,6,7,8"
 legend-alignment="center"
 legend-row-width="2"
 ylabel="Percent of Population"